Overview

 - Click on the Library tab on the home page and click on the Create Question button.

-- In the Select Question Type dialog box, under Projects, select Data Science as shown below.
+- In the Select Question Type dialog box, under Projects, select Data Science, as shown below.

-Select Environment
+Step1: Environment

 - The sample project has the necessary files for a candidate to attempt and solve a Data Science question.